-Research design and methods: In order to identify molecular mechanisms involved in the deficiencies following either social isolation or HFD and the rescue in the combined treatment, integrated miRNA and proteomic analysis will be performed.
-Due to the immense costs of transcriptomic and proteomic analyses, we will focus here on the brain region that shows the clearest readout in c-Fos and LTP defined in Aim 2 and may show differential involvement in juvenile and adults.
-In case females show different patterns compared to males, we will also sample females.
-For each group, five animals will be sampled after the termination of the 1-week exposure.
-We will extract total RNA including miRNA as well as proteins from the same sample, we will sample the other components of the circuit for further study at later stage.
-Total RNA and proteins will be extracted from the samples as described in our previous study11 . miRNA-seq library construction and sequencing will be done at the Technion Genome Center (Technion, Israel). miRNA Seq: Pre-processing as well as identification and quantification of miRNA expression will follow the workflow proposed by Yao et al. 13.
-Briefly, following quality control (adapter sequences were removed and read-quality filtration), high-quality reads will be mapped to several small RNA debases (including miRBase, piRBase and GtRNAdb) as well as to the latest NCBI versions of the Rattus norvegicus transcriptome and genome (GenBank assembly mRatBN7.2 under accession: GCA_015227675.2).
+Research design and methods: In order to identify the molecular mechanisms involved in the deficits observed following either social isolation or HFD exposure and the rescue thereof in response to the combined treatment, integrated miRNA and proteomic analyses will be performed.
+Due to the high costs of such analyses, we will focus on the brain region that shows the clearest phenotypes in c-Fos and LTP analyses defined in Aim 2 and that may exhibit differential involvement in juveniles and adults.
+We will sample both males and females in case sex-dependent patterns are observed.
+For each group, five animals will be sampled after the termination of the 7-day exposure period.
+We will extract protein and total RNA, including miRNAs, from the same sample as described previously11, and we will additionally collect samples from the other components of the circuit to enable future studies as appropriate. miRNA-Seq library construction and sequencing will be performed at the Technion Genome Center (Technion, Israel).
+For miRNA-Seq, Pre-processing, identification, and quantification of miRNA expression will follow the workflow proposed by Yao et al. 13.
+Briefly, following quality control (adapter sequence removal and read-quality filtration), high-quality reads will be mapped to several small RNA debases (including miRBase, piRBase, and GtRNAdb) as well as to the latest NCBI versions of the Rattus norvegicus transcriptome and genome (GenBank assembly mRatBN7.2; accession: GCA_015227675.2).
 Novel miRNA discovery will be conducted using the miRDeep2 algorithm 14.
-Additionally we will assess putative mRNA targets of the identified miRNA based on current databases (e.g., miRDB 15).
-Label- free LC–MS/MS analysis and determination of proteomic profiles will be conducted at The Smoler Protein Research Center (Technion, Israel).
-The database for retrieval of the secondary mass spectrometry data will be Uniprot rat reference proteome and label-free Quantitation (LFQ) values will be assigned.
-The datasets obtained (miRNA x sample and protein x sample) will then be analyzed for differential expression and functional gene-set enrichment.
+Additionally, we will assess putative mRNA targets of the identified miRNAs using appropriate databases (e.g., miRDB 15).
+Label- free LC-MS/MS analysis and determination of proteomic profiles will be conducted at The Smoler Protein Research Center (Technion, Israel).
+The database for retrieval of the secondary mass spectrometry data will be the Uniprot rat reference proteome, and label-free Quantitation (LFQ) values will be assigned.
+The datasets obtained through this approach (miRNA x sample and protein x sample) will then be analyzed for differential expression and functional gene-set enrichment.
 First, each set will be analyzed individually, following our previous workflow11.
-Next, the two datasets will be integrated using graph convolutional networks, as implemented in e.g., MOGONET 16 a supervised multi-omics integrative analysis approach.
-This approach will allow the identification of unique biomarkers (both miRNA and proteins) specific to group and/or phenotype.
-Dr. Maya Lalzar head of the "University of Haifa Bioinformatics Services Unit" will conduct Bioinformatics analyses.
+Next, the two datasets will be integrated using graph convolutional networks, as implemented in e.g., MOGONET 16 via a supervised multi-omics integrative analysis approach.
+This strategy will allow for the identification of unique biomarkers (both miRNAs and proteins) specific to groups and/or phenotypes.
+Dr. Maya Lalzar, head of the University of Haifa Bioinformatics Services Unit, will conduct these Bioinformatics analyses.

-Aim 3b: Establishing a causal link by manipulating specific miRNA candidates to assess whether they can reverse the social deficits caused by either social isolation or HFD.
+Aim 3b: Establish the causal role of specific miRNA candidates by manipulating their expression and assessing whether they can reverse the social deficits caused by social isolation or HFD.

-The list of miRNA identified in Aim3a, will be cross-examined against a list of miRNA candidate miRNA compiled from the literature (specific miRNAs based on the literature on social isolation, stress and HFD: for example, miRNA-218, miRNA16 etc).

-After identifying the candidate miRNAs in the previous aim, here we will aim to establish a mechanistic link by directly manipulating specific miRNA by infusing antagomirs/agomirs in the mPFC, and CA1 or BLA according to what was profiled in the previous aims.
+The list of miRNAs identified in Aim 3a will be cross-referenced with a list of candidate miRNAs specifically associated with social isolation, HFD, and/or stress in the literature (such as miR-218 or miR-16).
+After identifying these candidate miRNAs, in this sub-aim, we will explore their mechanistic functions by directly manipulating their expression through the infusion of antagomirs/agomirs into the mPFC, CA1, or BLA based on the region profiled above.